Notes & Resources

 String Theory

 1. Tong, String Theory.
 Notes I used in Cambridge.
-Only deal with bosonic strings.
+Great introduction to bosonic strings.

 3. I really liked Becker-Becker-Schwarz & Timo Weigand's notes, especially for superstrings and M-theory.